 In 1987, the Council of Scientific & Industrial Research (CSIR) introduced a scheme of Awards for Young Scientists to promote excellence in various fields of science and technology.
 These Awards are known as “CSIR Young Scientist Awards”.

 Every year on 26th September, CSIR Presents this award to the selected candidates.
-Please check the CSIR Young Scientist Awards 2018 Official Notification given below –
+Please check the complete information about CSIR Young Scientist Awards discussed in the article below.

 What is the Eligibility Criteria to receive the CSIR Young Scientist Awards?